Mte90/roots-haml-compass-coffeescript/README.md

 Reference the [theme activation](http://roots.io/roots-101/#theme-activation) documentation to understand everything that happens once you activate Roots.

+PS: in `node_modules` there is  grunt-haml-php modded for the last version of MTHAML and fix for the compile.

 ## Theme Development

-After you've installed Grunt and ran `npm install` from the theme root, use `grunt watch` to watch for updates to your LESS and JS files and Grunt will automatically re-build as you write your code.
+After you've installed Grunt and ran `npm install` from the theme root, use `grunt dev` to watch for updates to your files files and Grunt will automatically re-build as you write your code.

 ## Configuration

 Edit `lib/config.php` to enable or disable support for various theme functions and to define constants that are used throughout the theme.

 Edit `lib/init.php` to setup custom navigation menus and post thumbnail sizes.

+## Available Grunt commands

+`grunt dev` — Compile assets when file changes are made `grunt` — Create minified assets that are used on non-development environments

 ## Documentation